mikaelbr/frp-piano/blogpost.md

 As a result, we now have the event ```clicks```, which now contains a stream of piano keys.
 We need to use this information some how.
-We can either add subscribers (as with promises), or we can set a action to do on a value.
+We can either add subscribers (as with promises), or we can set an action to do on a value.
 For our purpose, we only need to do an action on a new value.

 ```coffeescript